ALMA Discovers Earliest Gigantic Black Hole Storm

 ALMA image of the distant galaxy J1243+0100 hosting a supermassive black hole in its center.
 The distribution of the quiet gas in the galaxy is shown in yellow and the distribution of high-speed galactic wind is shown in blue.
 The wind is located in the center of the galaxy, which indicates the wind is driven by the supermassive black hole.
 Credit: ALMA (ESO/NAOJ/NRAO), Izumi et al.

-To read the full press release, please visit the website of the National Astronomical Observatory of Japan.
+To read the full press release, please visit the National Astronomical Observatory of Japan website.

 The Astrophysical Journal